Vigneshnalla/notes/roboshop-ansible.md

 ## Summary

 Following this guide, you should have a fully configured Roboshop environment with all services deployed and functional.
 Verify each component as outlined to ensure proper setup.

+### Problem That i faced while deploying
+Before creating the route53 records i updated so my component not ablel to resove the host after also updating the records to updaate host
+    echo "nameserver 8.8.8.8" | sudo tee /etc/resolv.conf